 War and destruction are dominating the debate after the weekend’s attacks.
 But the diverse, lively youth of the city have responded with a strong, peaceful defiance.
 Are they right?

 Tinder and the dating tech revolution

 Has technology transformed dating for the better?
 Apps like Tinder have revolutionised the way people find partners, but some experts are warning this tech boom could be harming teenagers.

 The royal wedding preacher who stole the show

 Can love change the world?
 Poverty, war and injustice could all be made history if we embrace the power of love.
 So declared Bishop Michael Curry in a show-stealing royal wedding sermon.

-Harry is an orphan, and he grew up without any love or care at his aunt and uncle’s house.
-So it is no wonder that his friends at Hogwarts become the most important people in his life.
-In Ron and Hermione he does not just find a makeshift family; he finds the people who will repeatedly save his life, and ultimately help him to save the world.
+Harry is an orphan who grew up without any love or care at his aunt and uncle’s house.
+So, it is no wonder that his friends at Hogwarts become the most important people in his life.
+In Ron and Hermione, he finds not just a makeshift family but the people who will repeatedly save his life and, ultimately, help him to save the world.

 ‘Do we really need friends?’ asks US novelist

 Studies say friends make us healthier, happier, and less stressed.
 But in a recent article, author Richard Ford said he was “suspicious” of people with lots of friends.
 Are they overrated?